Application Instructions—SSHRC Doctoral Awards

 - alternative formats of online materials to enable access using assistive technology; and

-- submission of the application (in full or part) through alternate means or format (e.g., hard copy, voice recording or data entry by SSHRC staff on the applicant’s behalf).
+- submission of the application through alternate means or format (e.g., voice recording or data entry by SSHRC staff on the applicant’s behalf).

 You must complete and verify the online SSHRC doctoral awards application form and your SSHRC web-based curriculum vitae (SSHRC web CV).